Homemade Diets for Dogs

 Molasses provides iron and B vitamins.

-You can also give vitamin-mineral supplements (reduce the amount of added calcium if the amount in the supplement is significant).
+You can also give vitamin-mineral supplements made for people (reduce the amount of added calcium if the amount in the supplement is significant).
 The following supplements are recommended by some veterinary nutritionists to help balance homemade diets (note that calcium must still be added separately unless you feed raw meaty bones).
 While nutritionists seem to use about 1 tablet per 20 pounds of body weight, I think it's better to give no more than 1 tablet per 40 to 50 pounds of body weight daily, since these supplements are high in vitamin D and iron.
 See Supplements for more info.

 - Theragran-M Advanced 50 Plus